 The canal is still used by commercial barges and connects the river Marne at Vitry le François in the north to the river Saone in the south at Heuilly sur Saône.
 Built to Freycinet standards barges up to 38 metres can navigate the canal.
 The canal spans 224 kilometres with a total of 114 locks.

 Navigable rivers of Burgundy

 With all the canals there are of course rivers connected via the canals.
-In the north you have access to the river Seine, via the river Loing to the Canaux du Centre, the river Yonne via the Burgundy canal.
-In the south the canals join the river Saone with access to the beautiful river Doubs.
+In the north, you have access to the river Seine, via the river Loing to the Canaux du Centre, and the river Yonne via the Burgundy Canal.
+In the south, the canals join the river Saone with access to the beautiful River Doubs.

 The river connects the Alsace Canal (Canal de l’Est) at Corre to the river Rhone at Lyon.
-There is important commercial traffic with barges upto 185 metres long.
-Whilst the river is fairly narrow and curved upstream, as you approach Saint Jean de Losne the river becomes wide.
-Passing through important towns such as Chalon and Macon, there is much to see and explore.
+There is important commercial traffic with barges up to 185 metres long.
+Whilst the river is fairly narrow and curved upstream, as you approach Saint-Jean-de- Losne the river becomes wide.
+Passing through important towns such as Chalon-sur-Saône and Macon, before joining the River Rhône at Lyon.

 The River Doubs

 The river Doubs (Canal du Rhône au Rhin) connects the Saone at Saint Jean de Losne and Rhone to the Rhine at Mulhouse.
 As you cruise you’ll be alternating between canal and river.
 There are two tunnels, one at Besançon and the other at Thoraise.
 The Doubs is famous for its instability and water level which can rise rapidly.